 FIG. 34.
-Forehead, narrow Note the decreased distance between the two sides of the forehead with narrowing at the temples.

-FIG. 35.
-Forehead, prominent The entire forehead is prominent due to protrusion of the frontal bone.
+Forehead, narrow.
+Note the decreased distance between the two sides of the forehead with narrowing at the temples.
+Forehead, Prominent Definition: Forward prominence of the entire forehead, due to protrusion of the frontal bone (Fig. 35). subjective Comments: This is not the same as Frontal bossing (see below).